GrupoDiana/BRT-Documentation/docs/osc/source.md

 ## `/source/stop`

 Stops a specific source.
 In the case of a source comming from a file, this resets the source so that the next `/source/play` command will start at the beginning of the file.
-If the `source_id` does not exist, the command is ignored.

 #### Syntax